Robots (2005 film): Release

 Robots was originally scheduled for a 2004 release, but the release date was changed to 2005.
 The film had its world premiere on March 6, 2005, in Westwood, Los Angeles, and it was released theatrically on March 11, 2005.
 The film was the first to feature the new trailer for Star Wars: Episode III – Revenge of the Sith; it was reported that Star Wars fans went to see the movie just to see the trailer and hear the voice of Ewan McGregor, who also played Obi-Wan Kenobi in the Star Wars prequel trilogy, as Rodney Copperbottom.
 The film also featured the exclusive trailer for Blue Sky's next film Ice Age: The Meltdown, then called Ice Age 2.
 Robots was digitally re-mastered into IMAX format (IMAX DMR) and released in select IMAX theaters around the world.
 It was the first 20th Century Fox film that was released on the same day on IMAX and conventional 35mm screens.
 It was also the first IMAX DMR film released in the spring season, and the second IMAX DMR film distributed by Fox.

 Home media

-The film was released on DVD and VHS in both fullscreen and widescreen on September 27, 2005.
-The DVD release was accompanied by an original short animated film based on Robots, titled Aunt Fanny's Tour of Booty.
+Robots was released on DVD and VHS in both fullscreen and widescreen versions on September 27, 2005, by 20th Century Fox Home Entertainment.
+The film's DVD release was accompanied by an original short animated film based on Robots, titled Aunt Fanny's Tour of Booty.
 The short is a prequel to the film, as it takes place during Fender's arrival in Robot City.
 In the short, Aunt Fanny gives a tour of the Robot City Train Station to a motley collection of robots, including Fender Pinwheeler, Zinc, Tammy, Hacky and an Old Lady-Bot.

 The film was released in high definition on Blu-ray on March 22, 2011.
-The Asian Blu-ray release of Robots includes Aunt Fanny's Tour of Booty, but it is not included on either the US nor European Blu-ray releases (possibly due to a request from the Office of Film and Literature Classification (OFLC) to remove the short from the Australian DVD release, for they gave the short a PG rating).